MichaelSiddi/merdaccio/CONTRIBUTING.md

 **Bugs are considered features that are not working as described in documentation.**

-If you've found a bug in Verdaccio **that isn't a security risk**, please file a report in our [issue tracker](https://github.com/verdaccio/verdaccio/issues).
+If you've found a bug in merdaccio **that isn't a security risk**, please file a report in our [issue tracker](https://github.com/merdaccio/merdaccio/issues).

-**NOTE: Verdaccio still does not support all npm commands.
+**NOTE: merdaccio still does not support all npm commands.
 Some were not considered important and others have not been requested yet.**

 ### Issue Search